 The Doctor of Ministry is a professional doctoral course for ministry practitioners designed to be undertaken part-time over six years.
 It is distinguished from a PhD and ThD by a coursework component, a shorter project (50,000 words) and a focus on the application of new knowledge to effective mission and ministry.

 The Doctor of Ministry course is designed to enable candidates to make a unique contribution to ministry and mission with their own research and writing.
 It offers a wide range of units in a variety of formats designed to fit into a busy ministry schedule.

-With flexible learning options, we offer an approach to study that is also viable for those who live interstate.
+With flexible learning options, we offer an approach to study that is also viable for those who live outside of Melbourne.
 The assessment is designed so that it can be applied to your area of research interest.
 Units are provided by leading practical theologians in a wide range of topics.